dumpmyshit/imgsplit/README.md

 optional arguments:
-  -h, --help            show this help message and exit --orientation {vertical,horizontal}
+  -h, --help            show this help message and exit --orientation {vertical,horizontal,tiled}
-                        split orientation
-  --height HEIGHT       output img height. default is 128 if orientation is vertical, or full image
-                        height if horizontal.
+                        split orientation (default is tiled) --height HEIGHT       output img height. default is 128 if orientation is vertical, or full image height if horizontal.
-  --width WIDTH         output img width. default is 128 if orientation is horizontal, or full image
-                        hight if vertical.
+  --width WIDTH         output img width. default is 128 if orientation is horizontal, or full image hight if vertical.
   --start {top,bottom,center,left,right}
-                        start from top, BOTTOM or center (for vertical orientation) or left, RIGHT or center (for horizontal orientation) --outdir OUTDIR       output directory, current working directory by default --addwidth ADDWIDTH   add width to input image --addheight ADDHEIGHT
+                        start from top, BOTTOM or center (for vertical orientation) or left, RIGHT or center (for horizontal orientation). center is default
+  --outdir OUTDIR       output directory, current working directory by default --addwidth ADDWIDTH   add width to input image --addheight ADDHEIGHT
                         add height to input image
 ```

 Example use: imgsplit --outdir out/ --orientation horizontal --start center --width 500 alien.png out_